 Data misuse must be objectively traceable

-In its decision of February 20, 2025 (8 AZR 61/24), the Federal Labour Court clarifies that a claim for non-material damages under Art.
+In its decision of February 20, 2025 (8 AZR 61/24), the Federal Labor Court clarifies that a claim for non-material damages under Art.
 82 para.
-1 GDPR only exists if the claimant can substantiate and prove concrete damage.
-First of all, the court emphasizes that a breach of the General Data Protection Regulation alone - such as a delay in providing information in accordance with Art.
+1 GDPR only exists if a concrete damage is substantiated and proven by the claimant.
+First of all, the court emphasizes that only a Infringement against the General Data Protection Regulation - such as delayed information in accordance with Art.
 15 GDPR - does not automatically give rise to a claim for compensation.
-Rather, three conditions must be met cumulatively: a breach of the regulation, specific damage and a causal link between the two.
+Rather, three conditions must be met cumulatively: a Infringement against the regulation, specific damage and a causal link between the two.

 BGH allows loss of control to suffice for GDPR damages